folsomcp/specpolFlow/docs-jb/GetStarted/Quickstart_CLI.md

 ```
 spf-cleanmask line_mask.dat observationu-n.s line_mask_clean.dat
 ```
-This displays the line mask, a reference observation, and the LSD model's fit to the observation.
+This displays the line mask, a reference observation, and the LSD model fit to the observation.
 Lines can be selected to remove from the mask (red) or include (blue).
 The tool also allows for fitting line depths, assuming the current LSD profile is correct.
-However, line depth fitting should be treated with some caution since there is an intrinsic degeneracy between LSD profile amplitude and line mask depths.
+Line depth fitting should be treated with some caution, since there is an intrinsic degeneracy between LSD profile amplitude and line mask depths.
+For more details on using the program see [How to clean masks with the interactive tool](../Tutorials/3b-MaskUI_Tutorial.md).

-The mask cleaning can also be run in a non-interactive batch mode, using a file of exclude regions, like:
+Mask cleaning can also be run in a non-interactive batch mode, using a file of exclude regions, like:
 ```
 spf-cleanmask -b -e exclude_regions.dat line_mask.dat observationu-n.s line_mask_clean.dat
 ```
 For a full list of command line parameters run `spf-cleanmask -h`.
-For more details on using the program see [How to clean masks with the interactive tool](../Tutorials/3b-MaskUI_Tutorial.md).

 ## Running LSD